-4 Ensuring Compliance with Regulatory Deadlines.
+4. Ensuring Compliance with Regulatory Deadlines.

 - 4.1 An increasing component of the Board's agenda is ensuring compliance with regulatory deadlines, some of which represent an annual requirement, whilst others relate to the effective dates of new legislation and regulations.
-In all cases progress reports are received with the Board considering whether any recommendations are appropriate to help meet the deadlines. - 4.2 Annual requirements include producing Annual Benefit Statements for active members, and the submission of a Scheme Annual Return to the Pensions Regulator. - 4.3 Specific deadlines includes compliance with MiFID II (3 January 2018), the General Data Protection Regulations (25 May 2018) and the Guaranteed Minimum Pension (GMP) reconciliation exercise.
+In all cases timely progress reports are received with the Board considering whether any recommendations are needed to help ensure that deadlines are met. - 4.2 Annual requirements include producing Annual Benefit Statements for active members, Pension Savings Statements, the submission of the Scheme Annual Return to the TPR and publication of the Pension Fund Annual Report and Accounts.
+The Fund complied with these deadlines. - 4.3 The Fund complied with the specific deadline of 31 March 2020 for the certification of the employers' contribution rates by the Fund's Actuary resulting from the Triennial Valuation as at 31 March 2019.

-5 Training
+5. Training

-- 5.1 Each Board member has to be conversant with the details of the Scheme, which translates as having a good working knowledge.
-The training policy for Board members is based on an individual training needs analysis and is therefore being individually tailored.
+- 5.1 Each Board member must be conversant with the details of the Scheme, which translates as having a good working knowledge.
+On appointment, a new Board member receives one to one training with the Board Chair. - 5.2 The training policy for Board members is based on an individual training needs analysis and is therefore being individually tailored.
 This allows use of both the CIPFA Framework and TPR Toolkit.
-In addition, Board members are informed of external training opportunities such as CIPFA Pensions Network events and the annual LGA/LGPS Trustees Conference. - 5.2 During the year, the Board introduced a formal training programme.
-This is based on a minimum of six training sessions per annum.
-Board members are encouraged to attend at least two LGPS-focussed seminars/conferences each year.
-Training is often targeted to specific events, e.g. the Triennial Valuation, and the General Data Protection Regulations 2016. - 5.3 Board members are invited to training provided for Committee members.
+Board members are informed of external training opportunities such as CIPFA Pensions Network events and the annual LGA/LGPS Trustees Conference, and are encouraged to attend at least two such seminars or conferences each year. - 5.3 In addition Board members are invited to internal training events provided for Committee members which are often targeted to specific events.
+During 2019/2020, the topics covered included the Triennial Valuation 2019, cyber security and data protection, and responsible investment. - 5.4 During the year the Board adopted a communications log of all relevant guidance and regulatory documents received, to enable Board members to keep their knowledge and skills up to date.
+An appropriate example is the CIPFA "Guide to Administration in the LGPS". - 5.5 Further, and potentially more convenient training opportunities are being presented via a significant increase in the availability of webinars, due to the UK lockdown.